DominikBucher12/XTouchBar/README.md

 ## Known limitations:
 - Is useless for macs without touchbar 🤪
-- The UI For Touchbar customization is not working properly and I know it.
-Working on a fix.
 - There are missing icons for some touchbar items.
 Work in progress I guess ¯\_(ツ)_/¯
 - A lot of shortcuts is missing. but **YOU** can help me with that. :)
 - No tests.
 This is very sad, but eventually I will get into that when this is fully working.
+(And I see you like it :) )

 ## Special thanks to
 There goes my special thanks to [JK_Kross](https://twitter.com/JK_Kross) who at that time wasn't employed as iOS Dev but music teacher and did a great job by acompanying me in this project :)